Welcome to the first week of #DigPINS!

 DigPINS starts with an exploration / reflection on one’s own digital identities.
 Together, we will think about and discuss the digital identities that we have or would like to develop.

-We are not going to encourage a “right way” to form a digital identity.
-Rather, we’ll share what spaces we occupy online and we discuss what has worked for each person, what hasn’t, what fears and goals we may have, and possible ideal identities for given contexts, as well as what we would like to avoid.
+There’s no “right way” to form a digital identity.
+Rather, we’ll share what spaces we occupy online, and discuss what has worked for each person, what hasn’t, what fears and goals we may have, and possible ideal identities for given contexts, as well as what we would like to avoid.